Whether you’re looking for a scenic road trip stop, short walk, or half day hike, these Southern Alberta waterfalls are worth a visit!

 Athabasca Falls, Icefields Parkway

-Cascade Falls, Banff National Park
+Cascade Waterfall, Banff National Park

-Cascade Falls is the long waterfall visible on the side of Cascade Mountain as you head west on Highway 1.
+Cascade Waterfall is the long waterfall visible on the side of Cascade Mountain as you head west on Highway 1.
 This 240 metre high waterfall is best visited in summer as it is located on an avalanche slope.
 The trail is short but steep with lots of loose rock, so take your time.
 Afterwards, visit Cascade Ponds and all the lakes on scenic Lake Minnewanka Drive (Johnson Lake, Two Jack Lake, and Lake Minnewanka).
 1.1 km round trip, 90 metres elevation gain.

 Crescent Falls, David Thompson Country